janklab/MlxShake/doc-project/Developer Notes.md

 and start hacking!

-Rerun `exportmlx_gendoco` after all your changes to make sure things are still working, and to keep the User Guide up to date with current library behavior.
+Rerun `mlxshake_gendoco` after all your changes to make sure things are still working, and to keep the User Guide up to date with current library behavior.

 ## Special Notes